thegreenwebfoundation/admin-portal/docs/verification-request.md

     }
 ```

-For complicated formsets, you need to pass in the extra information a formset expects to see, AND key it to the correct step number.
+For other steps that may use complex configurations of formsets and `MultiForm`s, you need to pass in the extra information that the formsets expects to see, i.e. the management form metadata.
+Additionally, the prefix of the forms will contain additional information, e.g. the index of the form in the formset, and name of the form in case a `MultiForm` was used.
 Here's an example for step 4 of the `provider_registration_view` form wizard, where we are sending network data.
-Note that we need to use the correct step number in the form payload
+Note that we need to use the correct step number in the form payload:

 ```python